Dexter88xD/so_long/README.md

+# You can play a basic version of this game for now!

-This project is a very small 2D game.
+## This project is a very small 2D game.
 Its purpose is to work with textures, sprites, and some other very basic gameplay elements.

-You can play a basic version of this game for now!

-# Usage:
+## Usage:
 - clone the repository:
 ```
 git clone https://github.com/Dexter88xD/so_long.git